Bitexco Financial Tower: Key design features

 Located on the southern side of the Bitexco Financial Tower, the helipad cantilevers from the 52nd floor and resembles a blossoming lotus bud.

 Constructed from more than 250 tons of structural steel and requiring 4,000 ultra-strong bolts to hold it together, the helipad took almost a year to plan, build and coordinate before it could be hoisted to its place at height around 191 meters.
 Its installation alone took about two months.

-Most of the materials used to construct the helipad were purchased from Europe and South Korea and the manufacturing took place in Bugang, an area of Greater Seoul.
+Most of the materials used to construct the helipad were purchased from Europe and South Korea and the manufacturing took place in Bugang, an area in Greater Seoul.
 Once the fabrication of the helipad was completed, it was shipped to Vietnam.

 To ensure proper assembly, the entire helipad was pre-assembled on the ground of a factory in Đồng Nai Province in Vietnam – a process that took about three weeks.

 When the helipad was ready to be lifted into place, the roads surrounding the southern face of the Bitexco Financial Tower were closed for safety reasons and the helipad was transported into the centre of District 1.
 The massive yet delicate operation of lifting the helipad began.
 It was lifted in parts and attached to the 52nd storey of the Bitexco Financial Tower, 191 meters above Ho Chi Minh City.